 Wedding ceremony sound done right at Bloom Meadows in Hancock, Mass.
 Here, speakers are placed 100 feet apart to envelop your guests in even sound, without compromising the wide shots your photographer will be after.
-The one closest to my table is turned towards the building so guests and the wedding party can hear the music as they make their way down, then it's turned back to center as the ceremony begins.
+The one closest to my table is turned toward the building so guests and the wedding party can hear the music as they make their way down, then it's turned back to center as the ceremony begins.

 After the ceremony, cocktail hour is almost always held in this area at the back of the building.
 Another sound system is located under the overhang here offering cocktail music in the best way

 possible: evenly, over a wide area, and at a volume everyone can talk over.
 The system is also equipped with microphones for announcements.
 These come in handy for helping to orchestrate large group

 group photos and for any other desired announcements.
 Pointing out the location of the guest book almost always means more guests will find it and sign it.
 And reminding guests to check the seating

 before heading inside can speed that process up a lot and save guests from unnecessary trips back and forth.